QubesOS/qubes-doc/user/how-to-guides/backup-emergency-restore-v4.md

             diff -qs backup-header backup-header.verified
         Files backup-header and backup-header.verified are identical

     **Note:** If this command fails, it may be that the backup was tampered with or is in a different format.
 In the latter case, look inside `backup-header` at the `version` field.
 If it contains a value other than `version=4`, go to the instructions for that format version:
     - [Emergency Backup Recovery without Qubes (v2)](/doc/backup-emergency-restore-v2/)
     - [Emergency Backup Recovery without Qubes (v3)](/doc/backup-emergency-restore-v3/)

- 4. Read `backup-header`:
+ 5. Read `backup-header`.

         [user@restore ~]$ cat backup-header
         version=4
         encrypted=True
         compressed=True
         compression-filter=gzip
-        backup_id=20161020T123455-1234
+        hmac-algorithm=scrypt
+        backup-id=20161020T123455-1234

- 5. Set `backup_id` to the value in the last line of `backup-header`:
+ 6. Set `backup_id` to the value in the last line of `backup-header`.
+(Note that there is a hyphen in `backup-id` in the file, whereas there is an underscore in `backup_id` in the variable you're setting.)

         [user@restore ~]$ backup_id=20161020T123455-1234

- 6. Verify the integrity of your data, decrypt, decompress, and extract `private.img`:
+ 7. Choose a qube whose data you wish to restore.
+Verify the data's integrity, decrypt it, decompress it, and extract it.

         [user@restore ~]$ find vm1 -name 'private.img.*.enc' | sort -V | while read f_enc; do \
             f_dec=${f_enc%.enc}; \